ritiksahu914/apnacollege-demo/README.md

 # apnacollege-demo
-this is my learning git repositories
+this is my learning git repositories and i am writing my second commit